Woozl/forum-frontend/README.md

 ![View posts using cursor-based pagination](screenshots/post-pagination.gif)

 The `posts` query takes in a `limit` and optionally a `cursor` argument.
-Thus, the UI can render a selection of all the posts and user the `cursor` argument to get the next batch when required.
+Thus, the UI can render a selection of all the posts and use the `cursor` argument to get the next batch when required.
 This implementation gets the posts added before the `cursor`, which is specified as a Unix timestamp date.
 Theoretically, two posts could be posted at exactly the same time, causing a tie.
 In a production app, this pagination could be improved by allowing sorting on different parameters or directions.

 ### Viewing a post